wyywwwww/Bioinformatics/README.md

 # Bioinformatics
 ## **Description**
-This repository contains scripts, data, and resources for bioinformatics analysis focused on cancer research.
+This repository contains scripts, data, and  resources to primarily perform predictions of cancer metastasis.
 It includes datasets and machine learning models used to analyze DNA methylation, gene expression, and their correlation with cancer metastasis.

 ## **Contents**
 ### **Folders and Files**